tgorka/amplify-datastore-rxjs/README.md

 // new DataStoreGetSuject(Test, 'TEST_RECORD_ID', initialTestObj) or new DataStoreGetSuject(Test, null, initialTestObj)
 ```

-##### initialion (if not done during declation)
+##### initialion

-Can be placed when id of the data record is known or has been changed
+Can be placed when id of the data record is known or has been changed.
+Even if id is set this method needs to be called for start initial fetch.

 ``` typescript
 await test$.init('TEST_RECORD_ID');